DhruvDave12/DhruvDave12/README.md

 - 🔭 I’m currently working on The Coding Community Web Project and Blockchain.
 - 🌱 I’m currently learning Blockchain Development, NextJS
 - 👯 I’m looking to collaborate on Web related projects and technologies based on MERN Stack, flutter, DSA
-- 💬 Ask me about Web related technologies, Flutter, DSA, CP
+- 💬 Ask me about Web3, Full Stack Development, DSA
 - 📫 How to reach me: Mail me at davedhruv1201@gmail.com